SDC International Design Competition 2019

-Open to fashion and textile design undergraduates in: Australia, Bangladesh, China, Hong Kong, India, Ireland, New Zealand, Pakistan, Singapore, South Africa, Sri Lanka, Thailand the USA and the United Kingdom.
+Open to fashion and textile design undergraduates in: Australia, Bangladesh, China, Hong Kong (China), India, Ireland, New Zealand, Pakistan, Singapore, South Africa, Sri Lanka, Thailand the USA and the United Kingdom.

 Work should be mounted on a maximum of four boards of up to A2 size.
 One of your boards must show the colour palette, using colours from the Color Atlas.